relu/kubernetes-workshop/README.md

 kubectl get rs
 ```

-You'll now see two ReplicaSets:
-1. The old one we created directly (scaled to 0)
-2. A new one created by the Deployment (with 3 replicas)
+Our previously created ReplicaSet has now been "adopted" by the Deployment.

 ```bash
 kubectl get pod